 Rioja: At 1431 Larimer St., this is an excellent restaurant on Larimer Square.
 It has a menu featuring Mediterranean inspired ingredients and local and seasonal products.
 Owner/Chef Jennifer Jasinki was recently featured on Top Chef Masters and received the James Beard Award for Best Chef Southwest 2013.

 A great new hotel option in LoDo is the new Crawford Hotel at Union Station which is a perfect option from which to explore the restaurants and museums downtown.
 The vintage station from 1914 was transformed with a $54 million renovation that opened in 2014.
 There are several dining and shopping options within the hotel and station.
-You can find the Tattered Cover Bookstore, Pigtrain Coffee, Acme Delicatessen, Milkbox Ice Creamery, Snooze – an AM Eatery, Termimal Bar, Stoic and Genuine, Mercantile Dining & Provisions and The Kitchen Nextdoor.
+You can find the Tattered Cover Bookstore, Pigtrain Coffee, Acme Delicatessen, Milkbox Ice Creamery, Snooze – an AM Eatery, Termimal Bar, Stoic and Genuine, and Mercantile Dining & Provisions.
 The station was recently redone and has a great ambiance and energy.
 1701 Wynkoop St. The station is also the transportation hub for Amtrak and Denver’s local rail system that now includes a new line to Denver’s airport, DIA.

 I have enjoyed Tupelo Honey Cafe in Knoxville, TN.
 They now have a location in Denver featuring shrimp and grits and other southern specialties.
 I can’t wait to try it on my next trip.
 1650 Wewatta St. next to the Hotel Born.